Marina2813/Sentinels/README.md

       source env/bin/activate
       ```

-5. Install the required dependencies:
+5. Set up the database:
     ```
-    pip install -r requirements.txt
-    ```

-6. Set up the database:
-    ```
     python manage.py migrate
     ```

-7. Create a superuser:
+6. Create a superuser:
     ```
     python manage.py createsuperuser
     ```

-8. Start the development server:
+7. Start the development server:
     ```
     python manage.py runserver
     ```

-9. Open your web browser and visit `http://localhost:8000` to see the project running.
+8. Open your web browser and visit `http://localhost:8000` and plan you day!!!!

 Note: Make sure you have Python and pip installed on your system before proceeding with the above steps.